 I know what you’re thinking: a romantic train that’s family-friendly?
 I’d have my doubts too — but it’s equally fun for kids.
 Whether you’re at the window seat of one of the Sagano Romantic Train’s closed cars or on an open-air car, the half-hour trip takes you along the Hozu River.
 With spring come cherry blossoms; fall brings colorful foliage; summer, a scenic landscape; and winter, snow and less crowds.

 When you get off at the last stop, the Diorama Kyoto Japan will be waiting.
 It’s like an amusement park for train lovers: This model railroad, with numerous trains, runs through Kyoto’s historic sites on more than a mile and a half of track.
 Kids and kids at heart can operate select trains in the diorama.
 The controls are, fittingly, installed in the front cab of a full-size electric locomotive.
+If you’re true train lovers, you can also visit the Kyoto Railway Museum.

 What was once a Japanese elementary school is now the Kyoto International Manga Museum, housing nearly 300,000 items related to manga.
 On weekends, artists give demonstrations on how to draw manga in the Manga Studio, and kids will enjoy the collection of manga and picture books in the Children’s Library.
 All explanations and descriptions throughout the museum are in both Japanese and English, so no worries about translation.